pattonsgirl/CEG2350/Labs/Lab04/README.md

 ## Part 1 - grep

 `grep` is a handy command to find patterns in text.
-With played with two flags in class: `-E` and `-P`. `-E` handles most things, but does not work with special regex letter the represent ranges -`\w` and `\d` for example.
+We played with two flags in class: `-E` and `-P`. `-E` handles most things, but does not work with special regex letter the represent ranges -`\w` and `\d` for example.
 To use these characters for the ranges they represent, use the `-P` flag instead of the `-E` flag.

 ```
 grep [OPTIONS] PATTERN [FILE...]